eaudunord/national_parks/README.md

 Our team will submit a Final Report that describes the following:

-Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc)<br/>
+We will read the cvs files into pandas dataframes and filter the data.
+Then load the dataframes into Postgres database

 Transform: what data cleaning or transformation was required.</br>
-National Parks Visitation data set:</br>

 Select columns via Pandas and filter out relevant park names</br>